temporalio/documentation/docs-src/php/activities.md

 We recommend to use a single value type argument for Activity methods.
 In this way, adding new arguments as fields to the value type is a backwards-compatible change.

-An optional `#[ActivityMethod]` annotation can be used to override a default Activity name.
+An optional `#[ActivityMethod]` attribute can be used to override a default Activity name.

-Option `prefix` of `ActivityInterface` annotation will allow you to define your own prefix for all activity names (by default it's empty).
+Option `prefix` of `ActivityInterface` attribute will allow you to define your own prefix for all activity names (by default it's empty).

 ```php